 - With Lady Gaga, he announced that his 2011 album was delayed after he was given a flat "no" by her manager when he sent her a recording of "Perform This Way", a parody of "Born This Way" which was intended as the leadoff single.
-After several hours of backlash it was revealed that the manager never gave her the song to listen to out of the assumption she would hate it.
-This of course, turned out to be completely untrue and upon actually hearing it Gaga not only loved it, but considered it an "expansion" of her original song; while the original was a straight-up celebration of alternative lifestyles, Gaga considered the parody a celebration of her own Cloud Cuckoolander-ness.Lady Gaga: I actually really appreciate the philosophy behind the song.
+After several hours of backlash, it was revealed that the manager never gave her the song to listen to, out of the assumption she would hate it.
+Of course, this turned out to be completely untrue; upon actually hearing it, Gaga not only loved it, but considered it an "expansion" of her original song— while the original was a straight-up celebration of alternative lifestyles, Gaga considered the parody a celebration of her own Cloud Cuckoolander-ness.Lady Gaga: I actually really appreciate the philosophy behind the song.
 It's actually very empowering, I think.
 And he's, in a way, although he's parodying the song, he's kind of standing up for me.
 And I never would have said no to that.
 And I never did say no to it.

 - The only Weird Al parody that isn't affectionate is the early 1980s demo "It's Still Billy Joel to Me", which may be part of the reason it didn't appear on his debut album.
 (Billy did eventually give him permission to use "Piano Man", which became the Spider-Man-themed "Ode to a Superhero".)